weiclav/KNIME_metanodes/README.md

   - David Potěšil

 # Licence
-This version of metanodes is available under the GNU GPL 3.0 License, unless stated otherwise.
-The full version of the license terms is available at https://www.gnu.org/licenses/gpl.html .
+This version of metanodes is available under the GNU GPL 3.0 License (see the [LICENSE](../master/LICENSE) file for details), unless stated otherwise.